Why Use Payne Crop Nutrition Bespoke Fertiliser Blends?

 Using Our Soil Analysis Service

 Crop nutrition starts with Soil Analysis, which determines the nutrient index in the soil from 0-10.
 With 0 being deficient and 10 being high in nutrients.
 As shown above, all nutrients need to be in balance a deficiency in one area will lead to low yield.
 Our blends provide enough fresh nutrients to replace those removed by a crop and target specific areas to avoid waste and cost.
-All our crop nutrition advisors are FACT qualified and use the soil results in conjunction with DEFRA, RB209 and local knowledge.
+All our crop nutrition advisors are FACTS Trained and use the soil results in conjunction with DEFRA, RB209 and local knowledge.

 Nutrition Check List